Tawtami/Telegram-Bot/FINAL_SUMMARY_2025.md

 ## 🚀 Built for 2025 with ❤️ and cutting-edge technology

-This bot represents the future of educational technology, combining AI, gamification, and comprehensive business features to create an unparalleled user experience.
+This bot represents the future of educational technology, combining smart features, gamification, and comprehensive business features to create an unparalleled user experience.